What are allergies?

 Otitis media:

 This is an infection or inflammation of the middle ear, the space behind the eardrum.
-Allergies can cause swelling of the eustachian tube, the passage that connects the middle ear to the throat, and impair its function of draining fluid from the ear.
+Allergies can cause swelling of the eustachian tube, the passage that connects the middle ear to the throat and impairs its function of draining fluid from the ear.

 Eczema: